AppsFlyerSDK/appsflyer-capacitor-plugin/docs/API.md

 setCustomerUserId(cuid: AFCuid) => Promise<void>
 ```

-Setting your own customer ID enables you to cross-reference your own unique ID with AppsFlyer’s unique ID and other devices’ IDs.
+Setting your own customer ID enables you to cross-reference your own unique ID with AppsFlyer's unique ID and other devices' IDs.
 This ID is available in raw-data reports and in the Postback APIs for cross-referencing with your internal IDs.

 | Param      | Type                                      |